 History of Tokyo Tower

-The history of the iconic tower dates back to the early 1950’s, when television broadcasting started in Japan.
-Thanks to the rapid economic growth that Japan experienced at that time, more people could afford to buy TVs to enjoy watching it at home and a better broadcasting service was needed.
-To avoid transmission troubles that could be possibly caused by tall buildings in Tokyo, the new tower had to be much taller than other structures, which resulted in the tallest structure in Japan at that time at a height of 333 meters.
-In 2012, the tower was surpassed by one of Tokyo’s other iconic structures: Tokyo Skytree, but until today, Tokyo Tower is the second tallest tower in the country.
+The history of Tokyo’s iconic landmark dates back to the early 1950’s, when television broadcasting started in Japan.
+Thanks to the rapid economic growth that Japan experienced at that time, more people could afford to buy TVs to watch tv at home and a better broadcasting service was needed.
+To avoid transmission troubles that could be possibly caused by tall buildings in Tokyo, the new tower had to be much taller than other structures, which resulted in the tallest structure in Japan at the time with a height of 333 meters.
+In 2012, the tower was surpassed by one of Tokyo’s other iconic structures: TOKYO SKYTREE, but up until today, Tokyo Tower is still the second tallest tower in the country.

 Best Tokyo skyline views from the observation decks

-Tokyo Tower has two observation decks which are called Main Deck (150m) and Top Deck (250m), from which you can enjoy the panoramic view of Tokyo’s impressive skyline.
+Tokyo Tower has two observation decks which are called Main Deck (150m) and Top Deck (250m), from which you can enjoy the panoramic view of Tokyo’s seemingly never ending skyline.

 Tokyo Tower Main Deck (150 m)

-The Main Deck is a lower observation deck located 150 meters high above the sea level.
+The Main Deck is the lower observation deck located 150 meters high above the sea level.
 It consists of two floors which offer a range of facilities and experiences.
-Get a thrilling experience at Skywalk Window which allows visitors to look down 145 meters straight through a glass floor.
-Pay a visit to Great Shinto Shrine of the Tower which is situated at the highest point among the all shrines in Tokyo!
-Relax at Café La Tour before heading to a gift shop The SKY to purchase some memorable gifts!
-From the Main Deck you can take a high-speed elevator from here that takes you to the Top Deck in 45 seconds!
+Challenge yourself and jump on the glass floor Skywalk Window.
+Through the window you can look down 145 meters straight and see the tiny people and cars at the ground lever.
+Pay a visit to Great Shinto Shrine of the Tower, the highest located shrine among the all shrines in Tokyo!
+Relax at Café La Tour before heading to a gift shop The SKY to purchase some memorable gifts.
+From the Main Deck you can take a high-speed elevator that takes you to the Top Deck in just 45 seconds!